xiaoxiae/slama.dev/_wiki/languages/cs.md

 - the declaration is a comment -- it's unwise to write `var` everywhere:
 	- `var name = GetName();     // what does this return?`
 	- `var d = new List<int>();  // what if I want to change List to a HashSet later?`

+### Interfaces
+- a "contract" for classes to follow
+	- we can assign any class that implements an interface to variables with an interface (when we only require the functionality of the interface)
+- can't be instantiated
+- not entirely an abstract class -- classes can implement multiple interfaces
+	- (interfaces can also implement interfaces)

+### Abstract classes
+- sort of like interfaces, but with code
+- we can define default members and methods that all classes inheriting this one will use

 ### Other